Serving

 1. Cut FISH into pieces about 1-1/2 inch on a side by whatever thickness your fish is.
 Tumble the pieces with Lemon Juice and set aside for 1/2 hour or so.

-2. Slice ONION in half lengthwise and slice thin crosswise.
+2. Cut ONION in quarters lengthwise and slice thin crosswise.

-3. Submerge TOMATOES in boiling water for 1 minute, chill under cold running water, peel and chop small.
+3. Scald TOMATOES 1 minute in boiling water, quench in cold water, peel and chop small.

-4. Put all Coconut Paste items except Coconut in a small pan and fry stirring over moderate heat until chilis darken but do not blacken or burn and mustard seeds are popping.
+4. Put all Coconut Paste items except Coconut in a small pan and fry stirring over moderate heat until chilis darken and mustard seeds are popping - do not burn the chilis!
 Cool thoroughly.

 5. Grate COCONUT and chop as fine as you can get it.
 Pound it in a mortar, then mix with Coconut Paste items and pound to paste - or use whatever means you have available.